 Kathryn is the president and founder of Pearl Quest LLC, providing a host of research, operational and educational consulting services in the areas of investments and data science since 2011.

-Stuart McCrary is a trader and portfolio manager who specializes in traditional and alternative investments, quantitative valuation, risk management, and financial software.
+Stuart McCrary, CAIA, is a trader and portfolio manager who specializes in traditional and alternative investments, quantitative valuation, risk management, and financial software.
 Before joining BRG, he spent thirteen years consulting on a wide range of capital markets issues including litigation consulting, valuation, modeling, and risk management.
 Previously, he was president of Frontier Asset Management, a market-neutral hedge fund.
 He held positions with Fenchurch Capital Management as senior options trader and CS First Boston as vice president and market maker, where he traded OTC options and mortgage-backed securities.
 Prior to that, he was a vice president with the Securities Groups and a portfolio manager with Comerica Bank.

 Mr. McCrary is the author of several books, including How to Create and Manage a Hedge Fund: A Professional’s Guide (John Wiley & Sons, 2002).